Carmelite Monks: Role of cloistered monks in Carmel

-The Carmelite monks are cloistered Carmelite men who dedicate their lives to prayer and the pursuit of virtue so as to be a hidden leaven of grace for the Catholic Church's mission in the world.
-Their priests are called choir monks since their entire hidden priesthood is devoted to the following: offering daily the Holy Sacrifice of the Mass, the chanting of the Divine Office in the choir and pursuing the heights of the mystical life through personal holiness and contemplative prayer.
-Though they are completely cloistered, they also share the fruits of their solitary lives by hearing confessions and giving spiritual direction to people who may come to the monastery.
+Carmelite monks, who are cloistered Carmelites, dedicate their lives to prayer and the pursuit of virtue, serving as a hidden source of grace to support the Catholic Church's mission globally.
+The priests, known as choir monks, dedicate their hidden priesthood to daily Mass, chanting the Divine Office, and seeking the mystical life through personal holiness and contemplative prayer.
+Despite their cloistered lifestyle, they share the fruits of their solitude by providing confession and spiritual guidance to visitors.

 As cloistered Wyoming Carmelites, they are not active friars, but pray for their fellow Carmelites who have that mission.
-For this reason they do not belong to either the Ancient Observance or Discalced branches of the Carmelite Order.
+For this reason, they do not belong to either the Ancient Observance or Discalced branches of the Carmelite Order.
 All Carmelites originated as hermit monks, but the main branches of the order have been mendicant friars since the 13th century.

 In one of the first works of the Carmelite Order, The Institutions of the First Monks, written near the beginning of the order, the charism of the Carmelites was laid out as a hidden life of contemplative prayer carried out in the solitary wilderness by a monk.
 The Carmelite monks follow this same solitary monastic Carmelite charism.

 Cloistered Carmelite nuns also consider themselves to be cloistered monastic hermits.
-Their life and the life of the Carmelite monks' are similar in that both are cloistered Carmelite contemplatives and follow many of the same customs.
+Their life and the lives of the Carmelite monks' are similar in that both are cloistered Carmelite contemplatives and follow many of the same customs.